 - While the tomatoes roast, heat up a pan to a medium heat.
-Melt the butter and then add the garlic and basil.
+Melt the butter, add a little bit of oil and then add the garlic and basil.

 - Once the butter start foaming, add the shrimp and cook until the tails turn bright red, about 2-3 minutes.
 Season to taste with salt and pepper.

 - Squeeze the lemon juice into the pan and toss.

 - Layer all the other ingredients into a salad bowl, ending with the shrimp.